JosephStocks/toggl-entry-annotator/README.md

 )
 ```

-Set `CF_CHECK=true` (default) on Fly and provide the `CF_ACCESS_CLIENT_*`
-secrets.
-The frontend must then send the two headers, which you can enable by
-defining `VITE_CF_ACCESS_CLIENT_*` at build time as shown above.
+Set `CF_CHECK=true` (default) on Fly and provide the `CF_ACCESS_CLIENT_*` secrets.
+The frontend must then send the two headers, which you can enable by defining `VITE_CF_ACCESS_CLIENT_*` at build time as shown above.

 ---

-Once these steps are complete, your application will be deployed and, depending on your chosen configuration, protected either by Cloudflare Access alone or by both Access **and** a service-token layer.
+Once these steps are complete, your application will be deployed and protected by Cloudflare Access.

 ## Future Improvements